 This has got to stop.

-This is at least the 37th bicycling fatality in Southern California this year, and the fifth that I’m aware of in San Bernardino County.
-It’s also the ninth SoCal bicycling death this month alone, and the 13th in the last two months.
+This is at least the 44th bicycling fatality in Southern California this year, and the seventh that I’m aware of in Orange County.

-My deepest sympathy and prayers for Adolph “Ray” Trujillo and all his loved ones.
+My deepest sympathy and prayers for the victim and all his loved ones.